Jeanette - Off The Cuff

 Thai Swimming Rama (or Showering Rama)-- Chicken, steamed spinach and peanut sauce

 While I’m not entirely sure of the first time I had Rama (or whether it was referred to as Showering or Swimming) it is one of my very favorite types of Thai food.
 Basically, it’s steamed spinach, sauteed chicken, and a peanut sauce that is TO DIE FOR.
 I seriously have to stop myself from eating half the sauce out of the pot with a spoon while I’m “tasting it” … Yeah, it’s so good.
-It’s almost like a dessert.
-I think I love it as much as I love David Lebovitz's salted butter caramel ice cream.
-And that does speak volumes.
+It’s almost like a dessert. **Edited to say that since I first published this recipe many years ago, I have developed a nut allergy, so I now make this with sunflower-seed butter, and it is basically indistinguishable.**

 Anyway, I don’t have a clue where I got the original sauce recipe from, and it’s probably been modified somewhat.
 In fact, I’m far too lazy right now to walk over to my actual cook book of recipes, so I’ll basically just tell you the jist of it.
 It’s a sauce, so there’s a little bit of grace in there for the quantities of ingredients.